-While most people have a strict limit to how much they could spend when gambling (regardless of whether it’s self-imposed or not), a certain distinctive minority of gamblers go over the top in their gambling endeavors.
+While most people have a strict limit to how much they can spend when gambling for money (regardless of whether it’s self-imposed), a certain distinctive minority of gamblers go over the top in their gambling endeavors.
 These people are known as the whales of the gambling industry.
 Note that this term encompasses people different from regular high-rollers.

 This is where the special perks for the whales come into play.
 Terrance Watanabe had an incredibly high casino limit of no less than $17 million to play with.
 Also, he had a big suite to lounge in – as well as a special brand of rare vodka that he could drink to his heart’s content.
 Terrance Watanabe was an affluent American businessman.
 However, if you believe that he had got it set – then think again.
 Reportedly, he lost an incredible $127 million gambling in a high stakes casino, all in the course of the year 2007.
 He was known for the incredible zest with which he was gambling – he was known to take no pause for more than 24 hours at a time, even gambling while sleepwalking, and drinking all the time.
 Once he lost all that money, the casinos came to collect unpaid debts, and the disputes were settled out of the courts.

 Also known as Tiger Mike, this is one of the biggest whales in gambling history.
 If you wondered how he got his money to gamble, he was an oil tycoon.
 So, there was never really a shortage of money by his side.
 He spent huge sums of money in the Vegas casinos, sometimes losing millions.
 As such a big patron, he received a reward from Wynn Las Vegas with a private villa, no less.
 He spent most of his last years gambling away the remaining savings.